jjwebdev1865/terraform/chapter_notes/08_inputVars_locals_outputs.md

 - Input Variables => Customize values based on variables to create reuseable and composable code
 - NOTE: Best practive for input variables is to declare them in a *variables.tf* file
 - Best practice, for input variables, is to ALWAYS provide a type
+- checkout examples of terraform.tfvars to see how different environments are set up
+    * can pass in to terminal command _var-file_ to pass the chose tfvars to pass to the apply

 ## Exercise: Declaring and Using Input Variables
 - GOAL: to receive aws region